Executive Buy-in: Some UpCurve Cloud Examples

 Almost instantly the quality and timeliness of sales pipeline information in the CRM system improved -- all by the simple actions of the CEO.

 In the next installment of my series on CRM user acceptance, I'll focus on system design issues and how they impact user acceptance.
-Until then, please write or post your comments on user acceptance issues or stories your organization has faced.
+Until then, please write us here about your user acceptance issues or stories your organization has faced.